Intershop: History

-Starting in April 1979, East Germans were required to convert hard currency at the East German state bank (Staatsbank der DDR) into so-called forum check.
+Starting in April 1979, East Germans were required to convert hard currency at the East German state bank (Staatsbank der DDR) into the so-called forum check.
 A forum check mark had a value of one West German mark.
 The Forum Außenhandelsgesellschaft mbH was responsible for the management of Intershops and had 900 employees.

 By 1978, there were reportedly 100 Intershops in operation across East Germany.
 It was noted that Intershop gave an opportunity for West German companies, as well as companies based in the West, to sell consumer goods to a communist bloc country.
 The rise of Intershop was noted to have created a visibly separate social class in East Germany, where people who had access to an Intershop, as well as the means to shop there, were seen consuming items offered by the chain.
 Consumerism promoted by the existence of Intershop also caused labour disputes in some areas, with workers demanding part of their salary to be paid in hard currency so that they could shop at Intershop.

 The Ministry of State Security (Stasi) monitored the Intershops very closely, with relatives of Stasi employees or officials often working as cashiers.
 In some stores, security cameras were present, and in the beginning, passports were even checked.
 The transport of these goods was closely monitored as well.
 Even so, there were numerous thefts and even some armed robberies of Intershop stores.
 The investigations of these crimes always involved the Stasi as well as the regular police.
 In many cases, store managers and employees were involved in the crimes.
 Beginning in the 1980s, a portion of the salary of Intershop workers was paid in hard currency and additionally employees had to surrender their tips, according to regulations, in order to curb these problems.

 The Intershops were dissolved upon the reunification of Germany in 1990.

 Because photographing in Intershops was not allowed, there are few photographs of the inside of the stores.
 Most of those that do exist are from the Stasi archives.
 A West German photographer, Günter Schneider, collected numerous photos of Intershops while working on a larger report about the transit corridors in East Germany.